fionahevans/fheweb/content/home/head.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-# I cannpt get this to resize responsively!
+# I cannot get this to resize responsively!
 [design.background]
   image = "wilhelm-gunkel-6bibCUj3lfA-unsplash.jpg"  # Name of image in `static/media/`
   image_size = "cover" # contain, cover or actual